zksecurity/mina-credentials/spec/design.md

 while unifying the user interface, API and design with the aim of providing a clear specification with minimal footgun potential.

-This is achieved by using the recursive proofs of Mina extensively: seperating the "creation" of the credential from the "presentation" of the credential: besides unifying the presentation proof, it also allows doing most of the expensive operations (e.g. verifying an RSA signature using SHA256 and parsing a JSON object) once during the creation of the credential.
+This is achieved by using the recursive proofs of Mina extensively: separating the "creation" of the credential from the "presentation" of the credential: besides unifying the presentation proof, it also allows doing most of the expensive operations (e.g. verifying an RSA signature using SHA256 and parsing a JSON object) once during the creation of the credential.

 At the highest possible level of abstraction, Mina credentials